AaronTraas/Notes/Recipes/Struffoli.md

 ## Notes:
   - If you make this ahead of time, make the cookies, dry well, store in an air-tight container in the fridge.
 Bring to room temperature and make and add the warm honey syrup and sprinkles just before serving.
   - But really... these are best if they're eaten the day that they're made.
+Even moreseo, within hours of making it.
-  - Great video of technique for assembling and frying, as well as an alternate recipe: https://www.pastagrammar.com/post/struffoli-recipe-authentic-italian-christmas-dessert
+  - Great video of technique for assembling and frying, as well as an alternate recipe: [ttps://www.pastagrammar.com/post/struffoli-recipe-authentic-italian-christmas-dessert]
+  - For re-using the fry oil, I let it fully cool, then run through a coffee filter in a V60, and store in a mason jar.